 Again, it depends on what features you’re looking for in a bank account.
 All Big Six banks in Canada – TD, Scotiabank, RBC, CIBC, BMO and National Bank – offer student bank accounts and student banking plans with comparable features for domestic and international students.
 Student bank accounts are also available at Desjardins, HSBC and Simplii Financial, as well as credit unions across the country.

-It’s not specifically designed for students, but KOHO is a free spending and savings account with no monthly fees, instant cash back and the ability to earn interest on your balance.
+It’s not specifically designed for students, but KOHO is a no cost spending and savings account with no monthly fees, instant cash back and the ability to earn interest on your balance.
 It comes with a prepaid Mastercard that gives you the spending power of a credit card for things like online shopping and building credit, but it draws from your own money loaded into your KOHO account – that way, you only spend what you have.

 KOHO’s mobile app helps you manage your day-to-day finances with spending insights and balance updates after each purchase, plus you can use your account to pay bills and send or receive Interac e-Transfers.
 KOHO works with any ATM, and you won’t be charged for withdrawing money.